mariuz/flamerobin/src/ibpp/readme.txt

 The operator int() has been dropped and replaced by methods GetDate() and GetTime().
 The method GetTime() can take an optional fourth parameter to get the sub-seconds.
 Same for method SetTime().
 This is true for classes Time and Timestamp.
+Be warned that the GetTime() method which replaces the dropped operator int() returns the number of ten-thousandths of seconds elapsed since midnight instead of the number of seconds as before.
+So that integer time value is now 10000 times larger than before.
+Existing code relying on the old operator int() will have to be updated to divide the return value by 10000.
+Of course, the same is true for SetTime(int) : if you used to pass a count of seconds there, you need to multiply it by 10000.

 - Added int Statement::GetSubtype(int) returning, for a Blob column only, the subtype of the Blob as it is declared in the database metadata.

+- Added Database::DropEvent(const std::string&) to drop interest in a previously registered event (using Database::DefineEvent()).

+- An IBPP::Row has been introduced and the code refactored around it.
+This is perfectly functionnal but is still a concept in the works for this 2.4 release.
+So we ask users of IBPP not to start using IBPP::Row as is, consider it already deprecated in its current form.
+We will introduce something 'bigger' in the next major version (3.0).

 4/ Comments, Acknowledgments